SURGERY |

 ✅ Continued Monitoring and Care

-Long-term success relies on regular follow-up visits with your podiatrist.
-Ongoing monitoring helps detect and manage any new or recurring issues early, ensuring your foot health remains strong for years to come.
+Long-term success is supported by regular follow-up visits with your podiatrist.
+Ongoing evaluation helps identify and address any developing issues early, ensuring continued foot health and reducing the risk of recurrence or complications over time.

 ⚠️ Surgical Disclaimer